-Back at Ikerasak where my Scottish kayak got a lot of attention.
-Here is Jacob, the leader of the reindeer hunters, trying it out.
+Back at Ikerasak where my kayak got a lot of attention.
+Here is Jacob, the leader of the reindeer hunters, trying it out (with an improvised paddle).

 And here, just for the fun of it, is my same kayak on the west coast of Scotland.
 It’s a photo I found on the internet a few years ago, and I’d no idea who took it!
 Just recently, however, I heard from Duncan Winning that a copy of it was among the photos Alan Byde received from Dr. Drever years ago.
 So Drever must have taken it when we met at Kinlochbervie in 1958!

-My kayak being paddled out to the Pinasse by one of the village boys.
-Oh, that other boat is the Police boat that I was told was there to pick up dog food for Upernavik (the next district north).
+My kayak being paddled out to the “Pinasse” by one of the village boys.
+The other is the Police boat.

 Some of the men and boys had disappeared from the farewell scene at the jetty.
 But then we saw them on the two hills on opposite sides of the harbor ready to give us what had become the traditional farewell salute of gunfire.
 Someone dipped the village flag and one of the crewmen dipped the boat’s “jack flag” and to much waving we pulled out of the harbor and around the corner.
 Hr.
 Nielsen was waiting and he dipped the flag at his house and that wonderful, invaluable week at Ikerasak was over.